 - Tell all of your health care providers that you take Enbrel (etanercept prefilled syringes).
 This includes your doctors, nurses, pharmacists, and dentists.

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

 - You may have more chance of getting an infection.
 Wash hands often.
 Stay away from people with infections, colds, or flu.

 - Talk with your doctor before getting any vaccines.
-Use with Enbrel may either raise the chance of an infection or make the vaccine not work as well.
+Use of some vaccines with Enbrel (etanercept prefilled syringes) may either raise the chance of an infection or make the vaccine not work as well.

-- Do not get a weakened bacteria like BCG for bladder cancer while you use Enbrel.
+- Do not get a weakened bacteria like BCG for bladder cancer while you use Enbrel (etanercept prefilled syringes).
 Talk with your doctor.

 - If you have high blood sugar (diabetes), you will need to watch your blood sugar closely.

 - The chance of skin cancer may be raised.
 Avoid lots of sun, sunlamps, and tanning beds.
 Use sunscreen and wear clothing and eyewear that protects you from the sun.

 - Have your skin checked.
 Tell your doctor if you have any skin changes like a new wart, skin sore or reddish bump that bleeds or does not heal, or a change in the color or size of a mole.